dandelions/android-helium-browser/README.md

 ## Credits

 This project would not have been possible without the huge community contributions from [Vanadium](https://github.com/GrapheneOS/Vanadium), [Helium](https://github.com/imputnet/helium), as well as [ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium) and various other upstream projects.
 All credit goes to the original authors and contributors.
 This project started around the same time as [Helium Browser for Linux](https://github.com/imputnet/helium-linux) but it is not officially affiliated with the upstream [Helium](https://github.com/imputnet/helium) project.

+## diffent things
+Here are the changes/updates I've made:

+Extension Support: Enhanced the project to support CRX/ZIP archives, whereas it previously only supported loading unpacked extensions.

+Extension UI/UX: Improved the interaction flow.
+Previously, extension options could only be accessed if the extension was pinned to the address bar.
+I have updated it so that clicking the Extension Icon and then selecting the specific extension will expand its options.

+Dark Mode: Implemented tweaks/fixes for Dark Mode.

+Developer Tools Integration: Docked the Developer Tools into the main window.
+It previously opened in a separate window, which made it impossible to inspect elements within the monitored window.

+Special thanks to linux.do (https://linux.do/) for providing the platform and the related community-contributed sites.